hemantaph/ler/docs/_build/html/_sources/Installation2.rst.txt

 .. note::

-    For arm64 architecture processor (e.g. apple silicon) you might need to install some of the dependencies with conda (:ref:`dependencies`).
+    For arm64 architecture processor (e.g. apple silicon) you might need to install some specific dependencies with conda (:ref:`dependencies`).
 For package development and contribution refer here (:ref:`development`).
+There can be error related to multiprocessing on either arm64 or x86_64 architecture.
+This can be resolved by using `main()` function as shown in this `example <https://github.com/hemantaph/ler/blob/main/examples/rates/LeR_short_example.py>`_.

 .. tabs::